How to Track Individual Users in Google Analytics 4

 6. Once you’re satisfied with the data in GA4.
 Go back to GTM and save your changes.
 Click the submit button in the top-right corner and you’re good to go.
 Be aware that it can take up 24-hours before you notice the changes in GA4.

-What are the limitations of the Google Analytics 4 User ID feature?
+What are the limitations of the user id in GA4?

-Google Analytics 4 User ID tracking has made it possible for marketers to track logged-in users and measure the effectiveness of their marketing across multiple channels and devices, but it isn’t perfect.
+User ID in GA4 has made it possible for marketers to track logged-in users and measure the effectiveness of their marketing across multiple channels and devices, but it isn’t perfect.
 Let’s take a look at why.

 What’s an alternative way to track individual users and revenue?

-Taking the limitations and the time it takes to set up User ID tracking into consideration, it’s clear that Google Analytics 4 isn’t the most reliable method to track your individual users.
+Taking the limitations and the time it takes to set up User ID in GA4 into consideration, it’s clear that Google Analytics 4 isn’t the most reliable method to track your individual users.

 If you really want to understand how users are behaving on your site, then multi-touch attribution platforms are the best way to go.